Last Updated on

-Besides the dangers of MSG, just the way Chinese food is prepared isn’t well-suited for dogs.
-A good percentage of the delicious dishes are deep-fried.
+Besides the dangers of MSG, just the way Chinese food is prepared isn’t appropriate for dogs.

 This takeout pastime is a big contributor to obesity in America.
 If your dog is already overweight then they aren’t going to be able to shed pounds if you give them Chinese food.

-Consider the Consequences
+Consider The Consequences

 Many owners give leftover Chinese food to their dogs without incident.

-Changes in your dog’s bowel movements are likely temporary.
-These symptoms, however, are a clear sign that you shouldn’t give Fido Chinese food.
-Be strict if you care about having a healthy dog.
+The good news is that changes in your dog’s bowel movements will be temporary.
+These symptoms, however, are a clear sign that you shouldn’t give Chinese food.